Skip to main content

 Team Management

-• list_team_members — List all members of your organization with roles, status, and booster flags
+• list_team_members — List all members of your workspace with roles, status, and booster flags

 • invite_team_member — Invite a user by email (managers can invite contributors and managers; only owners can invite admins).
 5-day expiry link